We-Are-Limeleaf/Documents/Legal/Operating Agreement - Limeleaf Worker Cooperative.md

 In rare circumstances in which it would not be reasonable to expect a Member to discuss their concerns with another Member, such as a case of alleged sexual harassment, a majority of Members of the Company may make such modifications to this process as are necessary to respect the rights of the alleged victim.
 Similarly, in cases of alleged extreme misconduct, a majority of Members of the Company may take measures to protect the rights of the Company and its clients, such as suspending the accused’s access to financial assets or authority to work on behalf of the Company, pending investigation.
 A majority of Members shall impose the terms and duration of suspension.
 The default shall be that suspension is without pay, but a consensus of Members excluding the suspended Member may provide otherwise.

+## 3.6 DIVERSITY, EQUALITY AND INCLUSIVITY

+The Company is committed to creating an inclusive, safe environment for all Members, regardless of race, ethnicity, religion, color, national origin, age, disability (physical or mental), sexual orientation, gender identity, parental status, marital status, political affiliation, gender expression, mental illness, socioeconomic status or background, neuro(a)typicality, or physical appearance.

 # 4 NON-MEMBERS

 ## 4.1 THIRD PARTY CONTRACTORS